 We are committed to upholding the principles set out the Universal Declaration of Human Rights (UDHR), and the ILO Declaration on Fundamental Principles and Rights at Work; and support the ten principles of the UN Global Compact covering human rights, labour, environment and anti-corruption.
 Ethical Screening is vehemently opposed to slavery in all its forms.

 Our direct operations are based in leased offices in the UK and considered to be low risk.
 Ethical Screening does not have any suppliers or business partners based in higher risk jurisdictions as defined by the Global Slavery Index.

-In FY 2019/20, we identified our top 25 suppliers (by expenditure) and assessed which had recognised and taken relevant action to address any potential modern slavery risks within their supply chains.
+We have identified our top 25 suppliers (by expenditure) and assessed which had recognised and taken relevant action to address any potential modern slavery risks within their supply chains.
 Ethical Screening contacted a number of suppliers where this information was not publicly available.

 Due to the Covid-19 pandemic, Ethical Screening’s primary supplier mix changed on the basis of requirements for working from home for many of our employees.
 One particular supplier (a high street department store chain) was used to facilitate this move to remote working, and through its retail of computer hardware, was linked to a high-risk industry sector.
 Both the high street chain and hardware manufacturer have published comprehensive Modern Slavery Statements, which comply with the guidance set out in the MSA.

 Ethical Screening has implemented a Corporate Social Responsibility (CSR) policy and publishes an annual CSR update.
 We have a number of policies to promote staff wellbeing including a Health & Safety Policy, Dignity at Work Policy, Equal Opportunities Policy, Flexible Working Policy, Grievance Procedure Policy and Stress at Work Policy.
 All employees have the necessary documentation to work legally in the UK.